Succeeding with Online Course Delivery

 - Tips for Online Student Success: Tips for getting the most out of your online courses

 - Workshops about Online Learning from the Allan Yarnell Center for Student Success

-In synchronous (or virtual) delivery, students and faculty work together at the same time through web-based communications technology.
+In synchronous delivery, students and faculty work together at the same time through web-based communications technology.

-If your class is listed as "Internet/Online" with days and times in the MyInfo schedule of classes, then it is an synchronous online course.
-Blended, in-person, and asynchronous online courses may also have components delivered synchronously.
+If your class is listed as "Online" with days and times in the MyInfo schedule of classes, then it is an synchronous online course.
+Blended and face-to-face courses may also have components delivered synchronously.

 Learn more about succeeding with online synchronous delivery:

 - WebEx Welcome to Virtual Learning Click on WebEx for Higher Education Students.

 The Power of Video Conferencing: How to Take Charge of Your Digital College Experience from Post University in Connecticut

 "5 Do's and Don'ts of Webcam Etiquette" from San Diego State University